 There have been ups and downs - quite literally, when I fell on a pavement and injured my knee - but the benefits outweigh any challenges.
 I've lost some weight, and although it was never my main goal, this has boosted my confidence.
 Most importantly, I feel much more in control of my anxiety.
 It's still there, but on a bad day, I go outside for a quick jog or just a walk, and life feels more manageable.

-How to find the right exercise for you
+Finding the right exercise for you is crucial

 Starting to exercise is about trial and error.
 I'm not really one for team sports, as I've found out, but I enjoy running and classes.
 Finding something you like is crucial, because you're more likely to quit if you aren't doing something you enjoy.

 "Finding the right exercise for you is just like dating," says Lucy Arnold, a personal trainer and owner of fitness wear brand Locket Loves.
 "It's all about getting yourself out there and trying new things until you find your dream exercise.
-The general go-to I think for people starting out is usually jogging and swimming, so they would be a good place to start.
+The general go-to I think for people starting to exercise is usually jogging and swimming, so they would be a good place to start."

 "I have noticed that people tend to enjoy and do more exercise if they do it with the support or a community behind them.
-So go out and find a friend or a group of people to get involved with for encouragement and you'll quickly find your feet with it."
+So go out and find a friend or a group of people to get involved with for encouragement and you'll quickly find your feet with it," says Lucy.

 Keith McNiven, founder of the personal training company Right Path Fitness, says there are lots of different types of exercise - so you're certain to find one that suits you.